RamyaKP15/Phonepe_EDA/README.md

  1. [Plotly](https://plotly.com/python/) - (To plot and visualize the data)
  2. [Pandas](https://pandas.pydata.org/docs/) - (To Create a DataFrame with the scraped data)
- 3. mysql.connector - (To store and retrieve the data)
+ 3. psycopg2 - (To store and retrieve the data)
  4. [Streamlit](https://docs.streamlit.io/library/api-reference) - (To Create Graphical user Interface)
  5. json - (To load the json files)
  6. git.repo.base - (To clone the GitHub repository)